 My left femur broke spontaneously on October 6th 2014.
 It just snapped in two, no warning, apart from pain at the site for a few weeks, it just happened!!

-From a medical perspective it is a pathological break and we now know I have a rare genetic bone disease.
+From a medical perspective it is a pathological break.
+We now know I have a rare genetic bone disease.

 It’s The Strongest Bone In Your Body….It Can’t Just Break